Best Laptop For Appraisers

 Compact vs Functionality

-Can you have the best of both worlds without compromising a tad in one aspect or the other?multiple monitors for laptop Likely you can however no matter where you take your laptop, the ability to be maximally productive is key.
+Can you have the best of both worlds without compromising a tad in one aspect or the other?
+Likely you can however no matter where you take your laptop, the ability to be maximally productive is key.
 Understand that technology has made it very accessible to plugin multiple monitors to a laptop.
 You will have to be mindful of what size you purchase however this is an option to take if you are seeking to occasionally expand your screen landscape.
 Weight can be a concern on this option adds about a 1.5lb weight to your laptop bag.
 This option is connected via USB so its literally plug and play.

 When tested, I found that the screen is useful for Alamode / Total’s side-by-side view which demands a good width screen if you want to get more than 3 comps viewing side by side.
 The next laptop I purchased I sprung for a larger screen which did not allow for this to fit so that would be a consideration if you intend to upgrade later on.